Shradhak12/Behind-the-Click/index.md

 ---
 layout: default
 title: Behind The Click
+description: >
+  Behind The Click takes you on a journey beneath the surface of your favorite Google services, revealing the clever algorithms and smart data structures that make everything work smoothly    and quickly.
+  Discover the magic behind every click and swipe.

 ---

 > 🧠 "Behind every seamless Google experience lies a carefully crafted algorithm."